HadrienG2/3photons-julia/Porting_Notes.md

       subject matter very problematic.
 It could be better to have, for example, a beginner tutorial where everything is lightly touched upon, followed by an advanced tutorial where topics that need it are explored in detail.
-- The structure that exists is neither announced at the beginning of a page, nor easily navigable through hyperlinks in the sidebar, which only go through the first level of heading (where each first-level section can span many pages of content).
+- The little structure that exists is neither announced at the beginning of a page, nor easily navigable through hyperlinks in the sidebar, which only go through the first level of headings (which can span many pages of content).

-The search bar helps compensate some of these structural deficiencies, but only up to a point:
+The search bar helps one work around some of these structural deficiencies, but only up to a point:

 - Every search query takes uncomfortably long by modern search engine standards.
 - As with all search-based queries, if you don't remember a keyword that is